Origin of North East Indian Tribes

 Occupation of North East Indian Tribes

 These tribes are primarily engaged in agriculture and farming is their biggest occupation.
-Along with agriculture the tribal community of North east depends largely on weaving and rearing of woolly animals.
-The women community mostly engage themselves in the job of weaving which are sold in the markets.
+Jhum and shifting cultivation is largely practised in this region.
+Along with agriculture, the tribal community of North east depends largely on weaving and rearing of woolly animals.
+The women community mostly engage themselves in the job of weaving and handicrafts which are nation-wide famous.

-Thus North East Indian tribes represent the most colourful trend of India.
+Thus, North East Indian tribes represent the most colourful culture of India.
 The tribal life of India represents a completely separate string of Indian community.